shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

    - This balance is important for preventing bias in the model's predictions

 4. **Data Augmentation Pipeline**:
-   - Sets up on-the-fly data augmentation for the training set
+   - Sets up in place data augmentation for the training set
    - Augmentations include:
      - Random horizontal and vertical flips
      - Random rotations (up to 10 degrees)